raulh82vlc/raulh82vlc.github.io/about.md

 *Public Speaking, Technical Writing, Open-source Projects, Tech Blog*

-### Overview
-**Bridging the gap between Scalable Platforms and Artificial Intelligence**.
+Bridging the gap between Scalable Platforms and Artificial Intelligence.

+Who am I?
-After 12+ years architecting high-performance mobile apps for global leaders like Twitter and Zendesk, I am pivoting to the intersection of Software Engineering and AI.
-Currently pursuing a full-time **MSc. in Artificial Intelligence, Pattern Recognition and Digital Imaging** (MIARFID) at UPV, focusing on NLP, Computer Vision, and Deep Learning.
+After 12+ years architecting high-performance mobile apps for global leaders like Twitter and Zendesk, I am pivoting my career to the intersection of Software Engineering and AI.

+I am currently taking a deliberate career break to pursue a full-time M.Sc. in Artificial Intelligence, Pattern Recognition and Digital Imaging (MIARFID) at UPV.
+My current focus is on the mathematical and architectural foundations of Pattern Recognition and Natural Language Processing (NLP).

+Engineering DNA:
-**Staff+engineer DNA**: led critical projects, shaped engineering cultures through communities of practice, and balanced delivery with mentoring and long-term architecture thinking.
+Across my career, I’ve led critical projects and helped shape healthy engineering cultures through communities of practice (part of my DNA as a Staff+ engineer).
+Depending on the needs of my team, I’ve worn many hats: from tech lead to team lead, balancing delivery with mentoring and long-term architecture thinking.

-## Currently
-Open to start conversations on interesting projects about AI.
+Technical Context:
+- Engineering: Kotlin, Android, System Design, Scalable Architecture.
+- AI (Current Focus): Python, Machine Learning Fundamentals, NLP.

+Note:
+While currently focused on my academic milestones, I will be open to exploratory conversations starting June 2026, aiming for a new role in September 2026.
+Feel free to reach out to discuss how we might collaborate then.

 # Work experience